APCSLowell/PalindromeChecker/README.md

 Suggested steps to complete this assignment
 -------------------------------------------

-1. Fork and clone down this repository.
+1. Fork and clone down this repository, or fork this [Palindrome Checker on repl.it](https://repl.it/@MrSimonLowell/PalindromeBase#Sketch.java).
 2. Run the program.
-You should see the following output:
+You should see the following (incorrect) output:
 there are 6 lines
 test is NOT a palidrome.
 rotator is NOT a palidrome.